ADE-Scheduler/ADE-Scheduler/README.md

 #### Data treatment

 The backend of ADE-Scheduler is written in Python using the [Flask](https://flask.palletsprojects.com/en/1.1.x/) micro-framework.
 Other packages are also used to supply many useful functions to enhance the overall user experience.\
-Among those, we use [pandas](https://pandas.pydata.org/) pandas to optimise the performances, [ics](https://pypi.org/project/ics/) to convert the schedules in the iCal format, [Flask-Security](https://pypi.org/project/Flask-Security-Too/) to handle user registrations and security aspects - and many more.
+Among those, we use [pandas](https://pandas.pydata.org/) pandas to optimise the performances, [ics](https://pypi.org/project/ics/) to convert the schedules in the iCal format - and many more.

 We also use a [Redis](https://redis.io) server to store user sessions and buffer data, as well as a [PostgreSQL](https://www.postgresql.org/) database to store user accounts and schedules.